Geta/klarna/src/Klarna.Checkout/README.md

-EPiServer Klarna checkout integration
+EPiServer Klarna Checkout integration
 =============

-## What is Klarna.Checkout?
+## Description

-Klarna.Checkout is a library which helps to integrate Klarna Checkout as one of the payment options in your EPiServer Commerce sites.
+Klarna.Checkout is a library which helps to integrate Klarna Checkout (KCO) as one of the payment options in your EPiServer Commerce sites.
 This library consists of two assemblies.
-Both are mandatory for a creating an integration between EPiServer and Klarna:
+Both are mandatory for a creating an integration between EPiServer and Klarna.

+## Features
 * Klarna.Checkout is the integration between EPiServer and the Klarna Checkout API (https://developers.klarna.com/api/#checkout-api-order)
 * Klarna.Checkout.CommerceManager contains a usercontrol for the payment method configuration in Commerce Manager
+* Handle pending orders / fraud check results
+* Add order notes to track update flow
+* Pick shipping option in KCO widget
+* Style KCO widget to your liking
+* Add an additional checkbox

 ## Payment process / checkout flow